ietf-rats-wg/eat/draft-ietf-rats-eat.md

 There are individual timestamps associated with these claims to indicate their age is older than the "iat" timestamp.

+CWT allows the use floating-point for this claim.
+EAT disallows the use of floating-point.
+No token may contain an iat claim in float-point format.
+Any recipient of a token with a floating-point format iat claim may consider it an error.
+A 64-bit integer representation of epoch time can represent a range of +/- 500 billion years, so the only point of a floating-point timestamp is to have precession greater than one second.
+This is not needed for EAT.

 ## Nonce Claim (nonce)